Samuel-Russell/Google-Earth-Engine/README.md

 **Description of the files:**

+Introduction_to_Javascript_for_GEE.js  - Javascript examples for basic scripting in Google Earth Engine.

 Adding_data_to_map.js      - Javascript code for a simple data plot in Google Earth Engine.

 NDVI_Band_Maths.js         - Javascript code for a NDVI and difference calculation in Google Earth Engine.